Snackman8/pyLinkJS/README.md

 t.start()
 ```

-## To use pyLinkJS behind an Apache Reverse Proxy subdirectory /foo
+# To use pyLinkJS behind an Apache Reverse Proxy subdirectory /foo
-The application will run on port 9150 on localhost, apache will reverseproxy the application from http://localhost/foo
+The application will run on port 9150 on localhost, apache will reverse proxy the application from http://localhost/foo
 ```python
 ProxyPreserveHost On
 ProxyRequests Off